-This client is likely to have a moderate to severe substance use disorder and should be considered for relatively intensive addictions treatment.
+This client is likely to have a high probability of a substance use disorder and should be considered for relatively intensive addictions treatment.
 A comprehensive behavioral health evaluation may be necessary to rule out the need for additional psychiatric intervention.
 Although she demonstrates some ability to acknowledge relevant behavioral symptoms of her addiction, a viable treatment plan should include initial efforts to increase her self-awareness and insight into the full nature of her substance use problems.
 Education and other cognitively based interventions may be helpful.

 Most likely, she will need help in recognizing that her misuse of alcohol and other drugs is similar to that of other substance dependent people.
 A content analysis of her responses on the FVOD and SYM items may be one way to help her realize that it is in her best interest and within her capacity to change.
-Interventions geared towards joining her in the process of getting in touch with her emotional pain and how it relates to her substance dependency would be important to consider,